India Government Mint, Noida

 The India Government Mint, Noida, is one of the four mints in India; based in Noida, in the state of Uttar Pradesh, the mint started production on 1 July 1988 and is the only India Government Mint established since India became an independent country in 1947.
 It produced the first stainless steel coins in India and aside from producing coins for its home country, it also produces coins for other countries.

 History

-In 1984, the Government of India decided to establish a new mint in the India city of Noida, Uttar Pradesh.
+In 1984, the Government of India established a new mint in the city of Noida, Uttar Pradesh.
 With an estimated annual production capacity of 2,000 million coins, the new mint was established to cater to the increasing demand for coins in India.
 In January 1986 the project was started by the Department of Economic Affairs under the Ministry of Finance with a budget of ₹30 crore.
 The mint was completed on time and began production on 1 July 1988.
 It produced the first stainless steel coins for India.